Süleyman Nazif: Biography

-Süleyman Nazif was born in 1870 in Diyarbakır to half Kurdish and half Turcoman family, his father was Said Pasha, a poet and historian.
+Süleyman Nazif was born in 1870 in Diyarbakır to a Kurdish family, his father was Said Pasha, a poet and historian.
 He was the brother of renowned Turkish poet and politician Faik Ali Ozansoy.
 He started his education in his very early years in Maraş.
 Later, he was schooled in Diyarbakır.
 In 1879, he joined his father again in Maraş, took private lessons from his father and in French language from an Armenian priest.

 Following the death of his father in 1892, Süleyman Nazif worked at several posts in the Governorate of Diyarbakır.
-In 1896, he was promoted and worked a while in Mosul.
-After moving to Constantinople, he started to write articles against Sultan Abdul Hamid II sympathizing with the ideas and aims of the Young Ottomans.
+In 1896, he was promoted and worked for a while in Mosul.
+After moving to Constantinople, he started to write articles against Sultan Abdul Hamid II, sympathizing with the ideas and aims of the Young Ottomans.
 He left Istanbul and settled in Paris in 1897.
 There he contributed to Meşveret which had been started by Ahmet Rıza and joined the Committee of Union and Progress.
-He stayed eight months in Paris.
+He stayed in Paris for eight months.

 When he returned home, he was forced to work at a secretary post in the Governorate of Bursa.
-In 1908, Süleyman Nazif moved to Istanbul again and joined the Committee of Union and Progress.
+In 1908, Süleyman Nazif moved to Istanbul again and joined the CUP.
 He also published a newspaper, Tasvîr-i Efkâr, together with the renowned journalist Ebüzziya Tevfik.
 Although this newspaper had to close soon, his articles made him a well-known writer.

-After Sultan Abdülhamid II restored the constitutional monarchy following the 1908 Young Turk Revolution, Süleyman Nazif served as governor of Ottoman provinces Basra (1909), Kastamonu (1910), Trabzon (1911), Mosul (1913) and Baghdad (1914).
+After Sultan Abdül Hamid II restored the constitutional monarchy following the 1908 Young Turk Revolution, Süleyman Nazif served as governor of Ottoman provinces Basra (1909), Kastamonu (1910), Trabzon (1911), Mosul (1913) and Baghdad (1914).
 However, since he was not very successful in administrative posts, he decided in 1915 to leave public service and return to his initial profession as a writer.